Houston Updates

 This decline in rigs and frac spreads has less to do with oil price than rising interest rates.
 For large public companies, the new financial rules are firmly in place with strict capital discipline and investors getting paid first.
 These large companies are also driving big gains in productivity in fracking, holding onto rigs, and accounting for most of the recent oil production increases.

 Oil-related employment in Houston has behaved much the same way as the rig count – slower and lower despite healthy oil prices.
-(Figure 21) After losing 42,400 upstream oil jobs to the credit crunch, COVID pandemic, and Saudi/Russian oil war, the return of these jobs continues at a slow pace.
-Only 21,100 oil jobs are back or 49.8 percent.
-If we begin counting from the end of the fracking boom in 2014, Houston has lost over nearly 80,000 jobs in oil production, services, fabricated metal, and machinery.
-Again, just one more sign that this is a cautious industry – smaller and slower-growing even with $70 oil.
+(Figure 21) After losing 43,000 upstream oil jobs to the 2018 credit crunch, COVID pandemic, and Saudi/Russian oil war, the return of these jobs continues at a slow pace.
+Only 21,100 oil jobs are back or 49.1 percent.
+If we begin counting from the end of the fracking boom in 2014, Houston has lost about 80,000 jobs in oil production, services, fabricated metal, and machinery.
+Again, this slow recovery in jobs is just one more sign that this is a cautious industry – smaller and slower-growing even with several years of $70 oil.

 Houston’s Employment Outlook

 To pull the forecast together, we use a high, medium, and low outlook for planning purposes.
-(Figure 22) We use the price of oil as the vehicle to spread the outlook from low to high employment levels.
+(Figure 23) We use the price of oil as the vehicle to spread the outlook from low to high employment levels.
 For current planning, the low oil price is set near $40 per barrel and the high at $80.
 The medium price is $65 per barrel or the long-run marginal cost of oil.
 In all cases, we use the new financial model with 30 percent of operational cash flow diverted to investors or else used to strengthen the firm’s finances.
+Oil prices likely remain near $70 per barrel or higher through 2024, just as they have since late 2021.
+Any further projection of oil prices is highly speculative, and a return to $65 per barrel is the best guess in 2025 and after.
 This smaller and slower-growing oil industry reduces our expectations for oil-field expansion and now implies slower regional growth than similar prices would have implied in the past.

 Figure 23